 Our preschool “curriculum” was super simple and followed the “Letter of the Week” format.
 For the letter “F” we did activities that related to fairies, frogs, and fireworks.
-At ages 3 and 5, we spent about 30 minutes to an hour each day doing these formal sit down activities and crafts.
-The girls spend a lot of time playing together.
-We also read books, walk the dogs, and spend time with our homeschool group.
+At ages 3 and 5, we spent about 30 minutes to an hour each day a few sit down activities and crafts.
+Most of the time the kids were playing together, but we also read books, went to the library, and spend time with our homeschool group.

 My little artist Lilly.
 I adore her 🙂

 Letter F Books

 Here are some additional Letter F books you could include in your homeschool!